mathiaspettersen/CTFTeam5/Lab03/Gustav.md

 ## 9007
+>*I might be a bit dated, but please stop screaming at me for not keeping all the applications up to date..
+OK ?*

 The task text mentioned outdated applications.
 In order to get an idea of possible package that can be execute the command `find / -type f -perm -04000 -ls 2>/dev/null` was executed: